Sam-v6/nfl/README.md

 # Train the model
 uv run src/train_transformer.py

+# Alternatively, you can run hyper-parameter optimization which will save the best model and parameters with
+uv run src/train_transformer.py --tune

 # Run inference on week 9
 uv run src/generate_predictions.py

 # From this point you can explore the notebooks/predictions.ipynb, adjust the data path as neccesary and see the animations and plots

+# If you would like to time and of the runs you can append --profile, for example
+uv run src/train_transformer.py --profile
 ```

 ## Activating MLflow